-The First Aid Co-ordinator, when on duty, is responsible for supporting health and welfare issues within the school and in particular:
+The First Aid Co-ordinators are responsible for supporting health and welfare issues within the school and in particular:

-- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical room and equipment; - c. to monitor student health records prior to entry and to report/advise Health & Safety Leader/Headteacher of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - d. to assist in the monitoring of first aid equipment and boxes on school site; - e. to assist in the development and health promotion activities at the school; - f. ensure adequate numbers of staff are trained in first aid procedures and to coordinate the work of the First Aiders; - g. to ensure the necessary records are maintained relating to accidents associated with the work of the school.
+- 1. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - 2. to maintain the school first aid room and equipment; - 3. to monitor student health records prior to entry and to report/advise Health & Safety Co-Ordinator of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - 4. to assist in the monitoring of first aid equipment and boxes on school site; - 5. to assist in the development and health promotion activities at the school; - 6. ensure adequate numbers of staff are trained in first aid procedures and to co-ordinate the work of the First Aiders; - 7. to ensure the necessary records are maintained relating to accidents associated with the work of the school.

-3.10 The Premises Leader will ensure that:
+3.11 The Premises Co-ordinator will ensure that:

-- a. reports on health and safety matters with respect to the school buildings and grounds are prepared; - b. safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - c. keep records of hazards identified on site by staff and the remedial action taken and when; - d. when liaising with contractors, assume the duties as outlined in 3.14 below; - e. the provision and maintenance of all 'fire' equipment and for the preparation and review of fire risk assessments; - f. ensure all accidents within the area of responsibility are recorded in line with the school policy.
+- 1. reports on health and safety matters with respect to the school buildings and grounds are prepared; - 2. safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - 3. keep records of hazards identified on site by staff and the remedial action taken and when; - 4. when liaising with contractors, assume the duties as outlined in 3.14 below;

+- 5. the provision and maintenance of all 'fire' equipment and for the preparation and review of fire risk assessments; - 6. ensure all accidents within the area of responsibility are recorded in line with the school policy.

-3.11 The Caretaker will:
+3.12 The Site Manager/Caretaker will:

-- a. ensure that routine maintenance checks and inspections required by legislation of fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken; - b. ensure that premises safety inspections are undertaken e.g. weekly, bi-termly, and keep records of any faults identified; - c. attend to defect reports and recommendations from the Headteacher, staff, Safety Representative and Health and Safety Leader; - d. ensure that all portable electrical equipment is tested on an annual basis; - e. ensure all accidents within the area of responsibility are recorded in line with the school policy; - f. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place.
+- 1. ensure that routine maintenance checks and inspections required by legislation of fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken; - 2. ensure that premises safety inspections are undertaken e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - 3. attend to defect reports and recommendations from the Headteacher, staff, Safety Representative and Health and Safety Co-ordinator; - 4. ensure that all portable electrical equipment is tested on an annual basis; - 5. ensure all accidents within the area of responsibility are recorded in line with the school policy; - 6. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place.

-3.12 Trade Union Safety Representatives
+3.13 Trade Union Safety Representatives